About Us – Discover Our Story and Mission

 When my siblings were at home it gave me a great opportunity to practice with them as a sparring partner.

-At this age, sometimes tennis all the time became a bit too much, and if I would lose a match my head would go down and I didn’t want to play anymore.
+At this age, sometimes tennis life became a bit too much.
+If I would lose a match my head would go down and I didn’t want to play anymore.

 Back then I was too emotional on the tennis court.
 Seeing my other friends from school pick up different sports/activities I would want to join in and it would take away from my tennis training.